 I love beer.
-Not in an American Redneck way where my fridge is stuffed with cans of my preferred brand of “Lite” dirty alcohol water, but in the Michael Jackson (not the singer) sort of way.
+Not in an American Redneck way where my fridge is stuffed with cans of my preferred brand of “Lite” dirty alcohol water, but in the Michael Jackson (Beer Hunter) sort of way.
 I love learning about the styles and their history, tasting the differences a hop change can make to an IPA or seeing what creations the local brewers have come up with lately.
 I’ve stood in line for hours to buy a case of very limited barrel aged beers (Dark Wednesday at Victory Brewing in Downingtown) and have had the pleasure of trying many of the best rated beers in the world.

 So when I turn the corner and hit my 40s, just imagine how gutted I was to realize that I had to be very limited in my alcohol consumption.
 Gone were the days of enjoying a bottle of 120 Minute IPA from Dogfish Head after dinner without feeling it the next morning.
 For the most point I have given up drinking beer at home and have not missed it much, except for when summer rolls around.
 There is nothing like a good beer while grilling, or after a long day mowing the yard, and so I decided to look into the world of alcohol-free beers.
 I hear they’re better than they used to be, so let’s find out.